cjgammon/SnapSVG-Animator/SnapSVGAnimatorPlatform/EclipseProject/ExtensionContent/SnapSVGAnimator/js/README.md

 ### footer.js/banner.js
-  - boilerplate for packaging library. banner.js goes at top, footer.js goes at bottom
+  - boilerplate for packaging library. banner.js goes at top, footer.js goes at bottom.

 ### component.js
   - `SVGAnim`, The base animation object for instantiating your timeline animation.